 Partial Content Flag#

-The Partial Content Flag is a 1-bit flag that indicates if the remaining elements relate to the complete work or only to a subset of it.
+The Partial Content Flag is a 1-bit flag that indicates whether the remaining elements relate to the complete work or only to a subset of it.

 Media Type Flag#

-The Media Type Flag is a 3 bit flag that allows us to distinguish between up to 8 generic media types (GMTs) to which our ContentID component applies.
-We define a generic media type asbasic content type such as plain text or raw pixel data that will be specified exactly and extracted from more complex file formats or encodings.
-We will start with generic text and image types and add audio, video and mixed types later.
+The Media Type Flag is a 3 bit flag that allows us to distinguish between up to 8 generic media types (GMTs) to which our Content-ID component applies.
+We define a generic media type as basic content types such as plain text or raw pixel data that is specified exactly and extracted from more complex file formats or encodings.
+We start with generic text and image types and add audio, video and mixed types later.

 We intentionally skip Layer 6 at this stage as content ownership and location will be handled on the blockchain layer of the stack and not by the ISCC identifier itself.